 - I always apply a first layer of slightly watered down cream or white paint to the textured canvas to cover everything evenly and give a base coat to start working on.
 Make sure this layer is dry before starting anything else and make sure you get into all the cracks and crevices.

-After the 2nd layer is dry I will start with some more layers and continue until I think I have done enough.
-Only you can decide when this is and this may be 3 or even up to 10 layers of paint in different thicknesses.
+After the second layer is dry, I will start with some more layers and continue until I think I have done enough.
+Only you can decide when this is and this may be three or even up to ten layers of paint in different thicknesses.
 I apply the paint as follows but not necessarily in this order:

 - A layer of blended paint applied neat onto the canvas with different colour blended into each other

-- A layer of very watered down paint that will again get into the cracks and crevices
+- A layer of very watered-down paint to again get into the cracks and crevices

 - Apply paint straight from the tube with a dry brush.
 Dry-brushing is a good way to just cover the tops of the texture and allow the paint underneath to show through. you should really have very little paint on the brush